Shallow relic gravitational wave spectrum with acoustic peak: Conclusions

 \paragraph{Data availability.} The source code used for the numerical solutions of this study, the {\sc Pencil Code}, along with the additions included for the present study, is freely available~\cite{JOSS}; see also ref.~\cite{DATA} for the numerical data.

 \acknowledgments We thank David Weir for helpful discussions.
-Support through grant 2019-04234 from the Swedish Research Council (Vetenskapsr{\aa}det), NASA ATP grant 80NSSC22K0825, the Magnus Ehrnrooth foundation, and the Academy of Finland is gratefully acknowledged.
+Support through grant 2019-04234 from the Swedish Research Council (Vetenskapsr{\aa}det), ERC HERO-810451 grant from the European Research Council, NASA ATP grant 80NSSC22K0825, the Magnus Ehrnrooth foundation, and the Academy of Finland is gratefully acknowledged.
 We thank the Swedish National Allocations Committee for providing computing resources at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm.
 Nordita is sponsored by Nordforsk.
-We thank the authors of Ref.~\cite{alberto} for sharing a draft of their paper, which addresses similar questions.
+We thank the authors of ref.~\cite{alberto} for sharing a draft of their paper, which addresses similar questions.